Beth Rapier

 Cello

-An accomplished chamber musician, Rapier has won awards at several competitions in the U.S. and Canada and has performed quartets throughout Europe, Asia and the U.S. She is a regular guest at chamber music festivals, including Cactus Pear, Music in the Vineyards, Bach Dancing and Dynamite Society, and Orcas Island.
-She was a founding member of the Rosalyra Quartet, which won a 2000 McKnight Foundation Artist Fellowship and performed for nearly 20 years at venues from the Twin Cities to Boston, New York City and France.
-With the Rosalyra she has recorded works by Bartók, Beethoven, Brahms, Fauré and Shostakovich for the Boston Records and Artegra labels.
-Most recently, with singer Timothy Jones, she recorded settings of Five Spirituals by Scott Ballentine for Baritone and Cello.
+She was a founding member of the Rosalyra String Quartet, which received a McKnight Foundation Artist Fellowship and performed for nearly 20 years at venues from the Twin Cities to Boston, New York City and France.
+With the Rosalyra, she recorded works by Bartók, Beethoven, Brahms, Fauré and Shostakovich for Boston Records and Artegra labels.
+Most recently, with singer Timothy Jones, she recorded settings of Five Spirituals by James Scott Ballentine for Baritone and Cello on Albany Records.

-In 2005 Rapier was again named winner of a McKnight Foundation Artist Fellowship for her performance of cello duos with Anthony Ross, principal cello of the Minnesota Orchestra, who is her husband.
-Together, the duo has organized numerous benefit concerts for Habitats for Humanity and the American Refugee Committee.
-They are the proud parents of Eli, a trumpeter, and Erin, a dancer and singer.
+In 2005 Rapier was again named winner of a McKnight Foundation Artist Fellowship for her performance of cello duos with her husband, Anthony Ross, principal cello of the Minnesota Orchestra.
+Together, the duo has organized numerous benefit concerts for Twin Cities Habitats, American Refugee Committee and Twin Cities R!SE.
+If not onstage with her beloved colleagues, Rapier is happiest on her yoga mat or hiking in the North woods with her English Labrador, Jessica Pearl.